Midnex/qvdfile/README.md

 ## Performance

-This is explarotary version and it is not suited for production usage.
+This is exploratory version and it is not suited for production usage.
 Code simplicity is the first priority.
 If you need better performance please contact the author: QVD files can be read much much faster by other version of software.

 ### Reading fields

 QVD file does not allow indexing - it is impossible to read field #N without reading (N-1) previous fields.
 This version contains no caching - if you read field #4 and then read field #5 you will read 4 fields first and then read 4 same fields again...
-This is done specificly for simplicity.
+This is done specifically for simplicity.

 It is faster to read first fields then the last fields.
 It is nearly impossible to read field #10 000 000 (while it is OK to read field #1000).